 - Some assurance to your customers that you are trustworthy (the process of getting an SSL certificate can't guarantee this, but it can make it more likely which is part of the reason why visitors have this perception)

-These are very important benefits and, while not all websites require an SSL certificate, it is essential for certain types of sites.
+These are very important benefits and, these days, nearly every website should have an SSL Certificate.
 To find out if you need an SSL certificate for your site, answer these questions:

 Is my site an e-commerce site that collects credit card information?

 For most e-commerce sites, you absolutely need an SSL certificate!
 As an online merchant, it is your responsibility to make sure the information you collect from your customers is protected.
 This will shield you and your customers by making sure that no one can intercept and misuse their credit card information.